postsharp/Metalama.Documentation/content/conceptual/aspects/diagnostics.md

 When your aspect's  `BuildAspect` method is executed, it sees the code model as it was _before_ the aspect was applied.

-If you need to validate the code after all aspects have been applied, see <xref:aspect-validation>.
+If you need to validate the code after all aspects have been applied, see <xref:aspect-validating>.